 Red Tape: No climbing the arch.
 Dogs are welcome, but it’s not a dog-friendly trail.

-The Best Hikes in Moab: Arches National Park
+Hikes in Arches National Park

 Known as the gem of Moab, Arches National Park is a must-see.
 The park features plenty of accessible, easy hikes with big rewards.
-In fact, it’s one of the best national parks for hiking.

 Some of the best views in Moab can be found here.
 Photographers will love the opportunity for unique landscape shots, so pack your camera.